alxroyer/scenario/doc/src/advanced.handlers.rst

     Make this handler be called prior to other handlers when the event is met, otherwise the handler is called after the other handlers already registered for the given event.

-The handlers may be uninstalled thanks to the :py:meth:`scenario.handlers.Handlers.uninstall()` method.
+The handlers may be uninstalled thanks to the :py:meth:`scenario._handlers.Handlers.uninstall()` method.

 .. _handlers.scenario-events: